-Most CGL policies do not contain “virus” exclusions as might be found in a first-party property policy.
-The following are some examples of exclusions that may be included in a CGL policy that could be raised by insurers as a basis for a denial of coverage.
+The following are some examples of exclusions that, depending on specific factual allegations, may be included in a D&O policy and could be raised by insurers as a basis for a denial of coverage.

 - Miscellaneous Other Exclusions

-Coverage determinations regarding bodily injury claims relating to COVID-19 will be made by courts based on the facts of each claim, the policy at issue and the applicable state’s law.
-Therefore, in determining whether there is coverage for a particular lawsuit, the policy’s definitions of “occurrence” and “bodily injury,” and the applicability of the policy’s exclusions, should be closely analyzed under the applicable state’s law in the context of the injuries claimed.
+Coverage determinations regarding claims related to COVID-19 will be made by courts based on the facts of each claim, the policy at issue, and the applicable state’s law.
+Therefore, in determining whether there is coverage for a particular lawsuit, the policy’s definitions of “wrongful act,” “loss,” “claim,” and “insured persons,” and the applicability of the policy’s exclusions, should be closely analyzed under the applicable state’s law in the context of a particular claim or lawsuit.